ColfaxResearch/YOLO-Object-Detection/README.md

-Please refer the paper mentioned above to know more about system used for testing and versions of the software tools used.
+Please refer the paper mentioned above to know more about the system used for testing and the versions of software tools used.